audiblemaple/Smart_home/README.md

 ### Entrance Camera
 - The camera feed is live on the main interface.
-- You can view the entrance in real-time to ensure your home's safety.
+- I can view the entrance in real-time to ensure my home's safety.

 ## Installation